 Choose a modular platform with capabilities that can expand with your needs.

 As your delivery services expand, so will your dispatching needs.
-You may engage additional contractors or external fleets, expand to crowdsourcing, or even use more internal drivers; you may work with trucks but then expand to other vehicles.
+You may engage additional contractors or external fleets, expand to crowdsourced delivery, or even use more internal drivers; you may work with trucks but then expand to other vehicles.
 The same goes for geographic reach, and dozens of variables.

 The best service dispatch software platforms will include dispatching alongside other tools for fast, efficient delivery.
-Choose a modular platform with capabilities that can expand with your needs, whether you work with a fleet of 50 vehicles or 5,000.
+Choose a leading solution with modular capabilities that can expand with your needs, whether you work with a fleet of 50 vehicles or 5,000.
 For enterprises or businesses supporting multiple delivery and fulfillment models at scale, managing your different flows from a single, centralized platform is the best way to ensure optimal resource utilization.